tytydraco/yessleep/out/I_found_out_my_Dads_been_vaping_and_now_I_wish_I_hadnt.md

 I remember when Dad suddenly started acting, well; just different.
 He was never the most pleasant dude and that got alot no better after Mom went missing.
 Dad started working seven days a week and when he was at home he was locked up in his home lab.
 I had never been in there and lately Dad wasn't coming out.
 I was under strict orders not to disturb Dad.

 I told Vera about it and then I did something stupid.
-I let Vera talk me into putting a motion activated camera in a stuffed kangaroo just where it could spy Dad press the four digit code to the lab's keypress activate lock.
+I let Vera talk me into putting a motion activated camera in a stuffed kangaroo just where it could spy Dad press the four digit code to the lab's keypress activated lock.

 And just like that, we were in.

 Vera looked around.
-There were beakers, multiple lap tops, some with devices attached that looked like Geiger counter or some type of electronic measuring devices.
+There were beakers, multiple laptops, some with devices attached that looked like Geiger counter or some type of electronic measuring devices.
 And attached to those were about a dozen bright yellow disposable vapes in various states of electronic assembly or disassembly; I couldn't tell which.

 One a greaseboard I recognized my Dad's chickenscrawl.
 It scratched: Ten is the answer